markwkidd/cushaw-handbook/growing/index.md

 nav_order: 4
 ---

-# Cushaw growing guide
+# Profile

-## Schedule
+- **Days from planting to harvest**: 60 for summer squash, 90-120 for winter squash and seeds.

-Cushaws are not frost tolerant.
-Seedlings thrive in late spring and early summer after danger of frost, when the soil reaches 60° Fahrenheit.
+- **Planting dates:** After the last danger of frost, when soil reaches 60° Fahrenheit.

-It may be useful to try to find out if there are traditional times recommended to plant winter squash in your area.
-Winter squash cushaws require 60 days after fertilization in order to produce viable seeds, but producing high quality flesh often requires additional time on the vine.
-Work backwards from the date of fall frost danger to ensure you plant the cushaws with enough time to mature.
+- **Light:** At least 6 hours of direct sunlight daily.
+A small amount of shade can be helpful.
+- **Days to germination:** 3 - 7

+{: .note }
+> Some squash varieties historically called cushaw, like _Golden Cushaw_, are now known to be _Cucurbita moschata_, a different botanical species.
+This guide focuses on _C. argyrosperma_ cushaws.